 What is a Vulnerable Sector Screening?

 The vulnerable sector screening was established to provide screening of individuals who intend on working or volunteering with the vulnerable sector.
 A vulnerable person is defined as a person who, because of their age, a disability, or other circumstances, whether temporary or permanent are (a) in a position of dependence on others or (b) are otherwise at a greater risk than the general population of being harmed by a person in a position of authority or trust relative to them.
 This type of screening is required for the following types of positions: teacher, social worker, taxi driver, day-care worker, adoptive parents, sport coaches, etc.

 How to apply?

 The applicant must complete a Vulnerable Sector Screening form which is available through your local police department.
-A representative of Ottawa Valley District Girls Hockey Association must sign your form before you submit it.
+Please find attached a letter that you can present with your application.

 The following is a list of identifications that are considered acceptable forms of identification:

-Photo identification: must provide photo and both the name and date of birth of an individual:
+Photo identification: must provide a photo and both the name and date of birth of an individual: